 Leaked video shows Trump criticizing vaccines on phone with RFK Jr.

-For more updates from the 2024 RNC in Milwaukee, Wisconsin, head to the NPR Network's live updates page.
+For more updates from the 2024 Republican National Convention in Milwaukee, head to the NPR Network's live updates page.

 Kennedy's son, Bobby Kennedy III, appears to have posted the nearly two-minute clip on X (formerly Twitter) on Tuesday morning.
 Kennedy's son has since deleted his tweet, but not before several other accounts reposted the video, which he said was taken on Sunday, the day after Trump's attempted assassination.